dulingo

 How to Explain Employment Gaps During an Interview?

-2. If you pursued further education, certifications, or volunteer work during the employment gap, mention these activities.
+2. Highlight education, certifications, or volunteer work done during the gap.

 CareerVidz- Source